1955 Utah Utes football team

-The 1955 Utah Redskins football team was an American football team that represented the University of Utah as a member of the Skyline Conference during the 1955 college football season.
-In their sixth season under head coach Jack Curtice, the Redskins compiled an overall record of 6–3 with a mark of 4–1 against conference opponents, plaching second in the Skyline.
+The 1955 Utah Utes football team, or also commonly known as the Utah Redskins, was an American football team that represented the University of Utah as a member of the Skyline Conference during the 1955 college football season.
+In their sixth season under head coach Jack Curtice, the Utes compiled an overall record of 6–3 with a mark of 4–1 against conference opponents, placing second in the Skyline.